cspohr5119/ftc-event-sim/README.md

 in fact, virtually equal if there is no randomness applied.

 ## Change Log
+7/10/2019 Added support for [LosingScores] in Top() expression for TBP.
+Can now calculate TBP according to the new 2019 rule for TBP where in a 5 match/team event, TBPExpression="Top(4, [LosingScores])".
+For a 9-match/team event, use TBPExpression="Top(7, [LosingScores])"

 6/10/2019 Added support for achievements by specifiying point tiers and %chance of getting the achievment.
 For example, Achievement1PointTiers="0,0.0,100,0.5,200,1.0"
 would translate to: between 0 and 99 points, zero chance of getting the achievement.
 100-199 gives 50% chance